Before you begin

 Accessible colours and the importance of contrast

-Colours for graphics or text need to be in the recommended colour palette (see How to apply Brand for the full list).
+Colours for graphics or text need to be in the recommended colour palette (see for the full list).
 There must be enough contrast between colour of the text and the colour of the background.
 Online tools, such as WebAIM’s colour contrast checker, allow you to easily check the accessibility of colour combinations.

 Colour and type accessibility